mayadata-io/oep-e2e/testplan/docs/gitlabstages.md

 #### Upgrade Stage Test Setup

 The following test setups are created with prior versions on each platform and cleaned-up at the end of the stage.
-Cluster2 and Cluster3 would be connected to Cluster1 DOP for provisioning and monitoring.
+Cluster5 and Cluster6 would be connected to Cluster4 DOP for provisioning and monitoring.

+**Note** - Cluster4, Cluster5, Cluster6 should have predefined configuration.
+One of implementation way would be for Rancher and Konvoy, We will be using Install stage automation with older version GA build and take a snapshot.

 For Example, say the current version of OEP is  version **V**

 - Rancher would be running with v-1 version of product and upgraded to latest
-- Konvoy would be running with v-2 version of prouduct and upgraded to latest.
+- Konvoy would be running with v-2 version of product and upgraded to latest.

 | Platform    | Cluster | Installation               | Installed version | Remarks                                                      |
 | ----------- | ------- | -------------------------- | ----------------- | ------------------------------------------------------------ |